 With the Real-Time Audio-Video feature, audio input devices and audio output devices work without requiring the use of USB redirection, and the amount of network bandwidth required is greatly reduced.
 Analog audio input devices are also supported.

-This procedure describes choosing a default microphone from the user interface of the client system.
+The following example procedure describes choosing a default microphone from the user interface of an Ubuntu client system.
+The exact procedure can differ based on the Linux distribution running on the client system.
 Administrators can also configure a preferred microphone by editing a configuration file.
 See Select a Preferred Webcam or Microphone on a Linux Client System.

 - Verify that you have a USB microphone or another type of microphone installed and operational on your client system.